Katherine Tupper Marshall: World War II

-In many ways, Marshall’s appointment as Chief of Staff of the U.S. Army in 1939 advanced Katherine’s position as much as his own.
-With her husband’s promotion, she rose from wife of a general to "First Lady of the Army."
+In many ways, Marshall's appointment as Chief of Staff of the U.S. Army in 1939 advanced Katherine's position as much as his own.
+With her husband's promotion, she rose from wife of a general to "First Lady of the Army."

 The new role came with new obligations.
-Katherine found herself on boards for several humanitarian organizations, including the American Red Cross, Army Emergency Relief and the Soldiers, Sailors, and Marines Club in New York City.
+Katherine became a member of boards for several humanitarian organizations, including the American Red Cross, Army Emergency Relief and the Soldiers, Sailors, and Marines Club in New York City.
 She made numerous public appearances receiving bouquets and speaking at war bond drives.

 It was during these active years of public life that Katherine suffered another deeply personal loss.
-On May 31, 1944, General Marshall received an urgent message: Allen, Katherine’s youngest child, had been killed in action in Anzio, Italy.
+On May 31, 1944, General Marshall received an urgent message: Allen, Katherine's youngest child, had been killed in action in Anzio, Italy.
 Sixteen years earlier, she had buried her first husband, the father of her children.
 Now one of her sons was burying the other overseas, and she would not be able to visit his grave until after the war.

-During the war, Katherine was Marshall’s first line of defense against physical and mental exhaustion.
+During the war, Katherine was Marshall's first line of defense against physical and mental exhaustion.
 In their frequent walks before dinner, she would act as his sounding board, allowing him to sort out his problems in the comforting presence of an attentive listener.
 She became his only real confidante.

-Katherine’s conversations with her husband revealed the need for a place of quiet and respite, away from the demands of life in Washington.
+Katherine's conversations with her husband revealed the need for a place of quiet and respite, away from the demands of life in Washington.
 She took it upon herself to find that place in the spring of 1941.
 Her search led her to a nineteenth-century home in Leesburg, Virginia, called Dodona Manor.
 After paying $10 in earnest money, the Marshalls purchased their new home for $16,000.
-Katherine oversaw repairs, renovations and finishing touches in preparation for her husband’s arrival.
+Katherine oversaw repairs, renovations and finishing touches in preparation for her husband's arrival.
 The following year, Marshall came to Dodona and remarked, “This is Home, a real home after forty-one years of wandering.”